jeremynoesen/BoneBot/README.md

 BoneBot can have various randomized statuses shown in Discord that change over time.

 ### Welcomer
 The welcomer will send a private message to new users who join to welcome them to the server.
+This can be used to show server rules and an explanation of how to get started.

 ## Requirements
 Any version of Windows, macOS, or Linux that can run Java 8 or later.